PalladioSimulator/Palladio-ReverseEngineering-Retriever/docs/README.md

 ## Overview

 This GitHub Action is designed to reverse-engineer a project's source code into a Palladio Component Model (PCM) and upload the PCM as an artifact named `retriever`.
-In addition to that further useful information and measurements on the project are gathered and collected in a markdown report.
+In addition to that, further useful information and measurements on the project are gathered and collected in a markdown report.
 This action is intended to be used to analyze projects in a reusable and automatic manner.

 ## How It Works